Ufuk Akcigit

 Ufuk Akcigit (born 23 May 1980) is a Turkish economist.
-He is the Arnold C. Harberger Professor of Economics at the University of Chicago, the Kenneth C. Griffin Department of Economics since 2019.
-The same year, he also received the Max Planck-Humboldt Research Award for his achievements in the field of macroeconomics.
-In 2021, he was named John Simon Guggenheim Fellow and Econometric Society fellow for his work in Economics.
-In 2022, he received the prestigious Global Economy Prize in Economics from the Kiel Institute in Germany and the Sakıp Sabancı International Research Award.
+In 2020, he was named the Arnold C. Harberger Professor of Economics at the University of Chicago, the Kenneth C. Griffin Department of Economics.
+His research concentrates on economic growth and development, and uses an interdisciplinary approach blending micro and macro economic concepts to examine the intersection of policy and innovation.

+His work has been widely published in the top economic journals and has been recognized by a number of awards and honors within the field of economics.

 Life

 Ufuk Akcigit was born to Turkish parents in Germany.
+He lived in Germany until he was four years old and his parents relocated to their hometown of Bursa.

-He moved back to his hometown Bursa, with his parents when he was four-years old.
-He earned his middle and high education degrees from Ankara Anatolian High School.
-He was interested in Mathematics and Economics from an early age.
-In 2003, he obtained his bachelor's degree in economics from Koç University.
-Upon graduation, he completed his doctoral studies and earned a Ph.D. degree with his thesis on Industrial Policy and Economic Growth, from MIT in 2009.
+He was interested in Mathematics and Economics from an early age and completed middle and high school at Ankara Anatolian High School.
+In 2003, he obtained his bachelor's degree in economics from Koç University after which, he pursued his doctoral studies at the Massachusetts Institute of Technology (MIT).
+He earned a Ph.D. degree in 2009 with his dissertation: Essays on growth and innovation policies.

+His thesis adviser was Daron Acemoğlu, with whom he has since collaborated.

 Academic career

-After his doctoral studies, Akcigit started working as an assistant professor at the University of Pennsylvania.
-In 2015, he moved to the University of Chicago as an assistant professor, got promoted to Associate Professor in 2018 and finally to a full Professor in 2019.
-He is the Arnold C. Harberger Professor since 2020.
-He recently founded and is running a research group in Chicago that uses large-scale firm and individual level micro datasets to uncover how talent allocation, human capital, industrial policies, competitive landscape, academia, and institutions influence economic growth through innovation and ideas.[6]
-As winner of the Max Planck-Humboldt Research Award, he also has a dedicated research team in Germany that focuses on the Economic Gap between East and West Germany.
+After his doctoral studies, Akcigit began working as an assistant professor at the University of Pennsylvania.
+In 2015, he joined the University of Chicago as an assistant professor, was promoted to associate professor in 2018 and then to a full Professor in 2019.
+In 2020 he was named the Arnold C. Harberger Professor in Economics and the College.

+As part of his work at the University of Chicago, Akcigit founded the Akcigit Research Team (ART).
+This research group runs as a lab, using large-scale firm and individual level micro datasets to uncover how talent allocation, human capital, industrial policies, competitive landscape, academia, and institutions influence economic growth through innovation and ideas.[6]
+As winner of the Max Planck-Humboldt Research Award, Akcigit also manages a dedicated research team in Germany that focuses on the Economic Gap between East and West Germany.
-As of 2021, he holds Research Associate positions at the National Bureau of Economic Research, Center for Economic Policy Research, Brookings Institute, Halle Institute, Rimini Centre for Economic Analysis, and CESifo.
-In 2016, he was named Distinguished Research Fellow by Koc University where he completed his undergraduate studies.

-In 2021, he was named Econometric Society Fellow and John Simon Guggenheim Fellow.
-In 2022, he received the prestigious Global Economy Prize in Economics from the Kiel Institute in Germany and the Sakıp Sabancı International Research Award.
+Akcigit's research has been acknowledged with a number of roles and awards.
+In 2016 he was named Distinguished Research Fellow by Koç University.
+In 2021, Akcigit was named Econometric Society Fellow and John Simon Guggenheim Fellow.
+In 2022, he received the Global Economy Prize in Economics from the Kiel Institute in Germany and the Sakıp Sabancı International Research Award.

+Akcigit currently holds Research Associate positions at the National Bureau of Economic Research, Center for Economic Policy Research, Brookings Institution, Halle Institute, Rimini Centre for Economic Analysis, and CESifo.